rust-embedded/rust-raspberrypi-OS-tutorials/03_hacky_hello_world/README.md

 +pub mod console {
 +    /// Console write functions.
 +    ///
-+    /// `core::fmt::Write` is exactly what we need.
-Re-export it here because
++    /// `core::fmt::Write` is exactly what we need for now.
+Re-export it here
-+    /// implementing `console::Write` gives a better hint to the reader about
++    /// because implementing `console::Write` gives a better hint to the reader
-+    /// the intention.
++    /// about the intention.
 +    pub use core::fmt::Write;
 +
 +    /// Console read functions.